 3. The next set of options will require some trial and error depending on the image you want to sharpen.
-The Amount value is set to 200% by default and works just fine for a lot of images but for others you’ll want to go with something lower like 150%.
+The Amount value is set to 200% by default and works just fine for a lot of images but for others, you’ll want to go with something lower like 150%.
 You could also go higher but that might lead to an unnatural look.
-The Radius can stay at 1.0 but in some cases 2.0 will yield better results.
+The Radius can stay at 1.0 but in some cases, 2.0 will yield better results.
 Anything more than that and you’ll start seeing halos.
 Finally, set the Noise Reduction Slider as per your needs.

 Now you know how to sharpen an image in Photoshop but the question is, should you?
 While it’s hard to argue with its effectiveness, Photoshop is a fairly expensive software that takes a long time to master.
-If you’re looking for a cheaper and much simpler alternative we recommend checking out Vance AI Image Sharpener.
-This AI-powered online tool takes care of the sharpening process automatically using machine learning, resulting in much less work for you.
+If you’re looking for a cheaper and much simpler alternative we recommend checking out VanceAI's image sharpener.
+With AI-powered image sharpener, you can easily sharpen general images or portraits online and restore details without causing artifacts or halos.
 In addition, subscriptions start at only $9.90 per month and you can test it for free, so what’s not to love?
 Here’s how it works:

-1. Visit Vance AI’s website and select the Image Sharpener tool from the AI Solutions dropdown menu found at the top of the UI.
+1. Visit VanceAI’s website and select VanceAI Image Sharpener tool from the AI Solutions dropdown menu found at the top of the UI.

 3. From the Processed Images tab, preview the image and then download it if you’re happy with the results.
 You can also select and download multiple images at once if needed.

 You can potentially notice big differences in quality when you sharpen an image using Photoshop but the process usually involves a lot of trial and error.
-You can achieve similar results with AI Sharpen for cheaper and without putting in nearly as much work.
+You can achieve similar results with VanceAI Image Sharpener which allows you to get images or portraits with crisp details and no blurring.
+It can also enhance the details to make images clearer.
 Granted, the amount of options is more limited but it can still get the job done regardless.
-Also read: How to Sharpen an Image in Photoshop
+Also read: Luminar AI Review.